kripi-png/ArtifactsForGenshinCenter/README.md

 ## Known issues

+## Found a bug?
+Got a question or feedback?
+You can either send me a message on Discord (kripi#6436), or in case of bug reports you can also open a new issue here on GitHub.

 ## Credits
 Artifact icons (src/js/dataset.json) are originally from [impact.moe](https://impact.moe/) using their API but later converted to .PNG and uploaded to imgur.com for faster loading times (original 256x256 .WebP images loaded quite slowly).